infosecjosh/dfrws2019/README.md

 ## Tool Build and Operating Instructions

-![Tools](./Tools.jpeg)

-Tool Build & Operating Instructions
 Our tools are delivered as python source code, and scripts to build a set of Docker images.

 The general flow of data is as follows:

-Prerequisites
+![Tools](./Tools.jpeg)

+###Prerequisites
 The tools are intended to be run from an Ubuntu 16.04 host with SIFT-CLI installed as described here: https://github.com/sans-dfir/sift-cli#installation The user must have sudo access to install packages and run docker containers.
 The build scripts provided will invoke sudo as needed; the user must be prepared to enter their password.
-It must also have support for docker-compose and the protobuf bindings for python.
+It must also have support for docker and docker-compose.
 The host must also have internet or other network access that allows it to download images from Docker Hub and Elastic ( https://hub.docker.com and https://www.docker.elastic.co ).

 Building the Docker Images
-From the top-level of the delivery package, type: cd docker make images build
+From the top-level of the dfrws2019 repository package, type: cd docker make images build